Toe Touches – How to do the First Mobility Screen for Golfers

 Whether you can or can’t touch your toes, it sets the mobility screen up for success.
 If you can do the first screen you become more comfortable with the process, if you can’t, well then you realize that you do need some help with your fitness.

 In this article, I will explain why toe touches are an important mobility screen, how to do the screen yourself, and I have also included a free Mobility Screening Sheet for you to download so you can track your results as you go through the whole mobility screening process!

 This is the first in a series of articles on mobility screens for golfers.
 I discuss why it is important to test your mobility in Put the Horse in Front of the Cart and Get With the Fitness Program.

-Links to all of the mobility screens will be added to that article so you have only one place to go, or you can subscribe to a notification e-mail from that post.
+Links to all of the mobility screens will be added to that article.

 I have written about toes touches before in an article entitled: Can You Touch Your Toes?
 4 Simple Mobility Exercises.